 Menopause in the workplace – let’s talk about it

-So, with around 3.5 million women aged between 15 and 65 years currently in employment in the UK women now represent nearly a half of the UK labour force.
+With around 3.5 million women aged between 15 and 65 years currently in employment in the UK, women now represent nearly a half of the UK labour force.
 That surely makes menopause mainstream and as important as any other occupational health issue.

 Working through the menopause